 \section{Abstract}

-Motivated by experimental observations in 3D/organoid cultures derived from glioblastoma, we develop a mathematical model where tumour aggregate formation is obtained as the result of nutrient-limited cell proliferation coupled with chemotaxis-based cell movement.
-The introduction of a chemotherapeutic treatment induces mechanical changes at the cell level, with cells undergoing a transition from rigid bodies to semi-elastic entities.
-We analyse the influence of these individual mechanical changes on the properties of the aggregates obtained at the population level by introducing a nonlinear volume-filling chemotactic system of partial differential equations.
-The elastic properties of the cells are taken into account through the so-called \emph{squeezing probability}, which allows us to change the packing capacity of the aggregates, depending on the concentration of the treatment in the extracellular microenvironment.
-We explore two scenarios for the effect of the treatment: firstly, the treatment acts only on the mechanical properties of the cells and, secondly, we assume it also prevents cell proliferation.
-A linear stability analysis enables us to study the ability of the system to create patterns.
-We provide numerical simulations in 1D and 2D that illustrate the shrinking of the aggregates due to the presence of the treatment.
+Motivated by experimental observations in 3D/organoid cultures derived from glioblastoma, we propose a novel mechano-transduction mechanism where the introduction of a chemotherapeutic treatment induces mechanical changes at the cell level.
+We analyse the influence of these individual mechanical changes on the properties of the aggregates obtained at the population level.
+We employ a nonlinear volume-filling chemotactic system of partial differential equations, where the elastic properties of the cells are taken into account through the so-called \emph{squeezing probability}, which depends on the concentration of the treatment in the extracellular microenvironment.
+We explore two scenarios for the effect of the treatment: first, we suppose that the treatment acts only on the mechanical properties of the cells and, in the second one, we assume it also prevents cell proliferation.
+We perform a linear stability analysis which enables us to identify the ability of the system to create patterns and fully characterize their size.
+Moreover, we provide numerical simulations in 1D and 2D that illustrate the shrinking of the aggregates due to the presence of the treatment.